-Please save the date for the Book Launch on March 16th at 6:00 pm in Wollman Hall, Eugene Lang Building at 65 West 11th Street with the author in conversation with fashion designer Bernhard Willhelm
+Please save the date for the Book Launch on March 16th at 630 pm in Wollman Hall, Eugene Lang Building at 65 West 11th Street with the author in conversation with fashion designer Bernhard Willhelm and Charlene Lau, Post-Doctoral Fellow in Visual and Material Culture.

 Experimental Fashion is a study of designers and performance artists at the turn of the twenty-first century whose work challenges established codes of what represents the fashionable body through strategies of parody, humor, and inversion.
 The book argues that the proliferation of bodies-out-of-bounds in fashion during this period was influenced by feminism’s desire to open up and question gender and bodily norms and particularly the normative bodies of fashion.
 It was also tied to the AIDS epidemic and mediated the fears of contagion and the obsessive policing of bodily borders that characterized the period.